The Babel Parser

 53 parseNamedImportSpecifiers(node: N.ImportDeclaration) {

-54 parseImportSpecifier(node: N.ImportDeclaration): void {
+54 parseImportSpecifier(node: N.ImportDeclaration): void {Top Level and parseBlockBody

 src/parser/index.js: Parser Class

-is declared in the file src/parser/index.js.
+The class Parser is declared in the file src/parser/index.js.

 Babel.js is written in Flow.
 This choice allows the Babel team to leverage Flow’s type-checking capabilities while maintaining a JavaScript codebase.
 However, Babel remains highly compatible with TypeScript through its plugins and is a popular tool for TypeScript users.